Choose the Right Doors for a Glass Wall System

 Jim Cunningham is MetroWall's New Jersey Business Development Representative.

 Jim Cunningham has joined the MetroWall team as a business development manager for New Jersey and Pennsylvania.
-He’s a Northeasterner who has done his fair share of traveling, living everywhere from Florida to Arizona to Virginia—and of course most of the Northeast corridor.
+He’s a Northeasterner who has done his fair share of traveling, living everywhere from Florida to Arizona to Virginia.
 When he isn’t busy being a dad of 2, he enjoys being active and learning.

-What excites you most about working in the design and build industry?
+What excites you most about working in the design and build industry as a business development manager?

 The industry is like an onion within two more onions.
 Projects are incredibly complex and require dozens of individuals to collaborate within tight deadlines and even tighter budgets.
 Information is needed yesterday and there are always problems and setbacks that arise.
 I love being a resource to help drive projects and to ensure a more predictable outcome, and with their proprietary process, it’s clear MetroWall does too!